-Technology has also meant that companies who modularize will compete more effectively.
+Technology has also meant that companies that modularize will compete more effectively.
 Each portion of the supply chain can be outsourced to the company in the country which does it best.
 This increases quality and lowers costs.

 Even though China and India are growing quickly, the authors find that the world is not flat yet.
 It will take a long time for them to "catch up" to the Western world, despite the growth in Bangalore and Shanghai.

-The strength of U.S. companies are due to the open environment that allows innovators, technologies, and organizational forms to emerge and compete.
+The strength of U.S. companies is due to the open environment that allows innovators, technologies, and organizational forms to emerge and compete.
 This encourages productivity and reduces stagnation.
 This is a result of venture capital, connections between a product's research and its end users, and flexible labor markets.
 To remain competitive, the United States needs to foster this environment and not focus on protectionism and tax penalties that inhibit it.

 Tech Outsourcing Is Slowing Down